-Leases of assets where a significant portion of the risks and rewards of ownership are effectively retained by the lessor are classified as operating leases.
-Payments made under operating leases are charged to profit or loss on a straight-line basis over the period of the lease.
+Until 31 December 2018, leases of assets in which a significant portion of the risks and rewards of ownership were effectively retained by the lessor were classified as operating leases.
+Payments made under operating leases (net of any incentives received from the lessor) were charged to profit or loss on a straight-line basis over the period of the lease.